Study in the U.S.

 - get permission from your campus dean or academic advisor (for NYIT students), or provide official transcripts from your home university.

-- choose the NYIT campus (Manhattan or Old Westbury) where you wish to study, if applicable (some programs are only offered on one New York campus).
+- choose the NYIT campus (New York City or Long Island) where you wish to study, if applicable (some programs are only offered on one New York campus).

 - provide necessary documentation, including a completed visa application, Change of Campus Form, and Center for Global Exchange Application (current NYIT Students) or Visiting Non-Degree Student Application Form.